alankrantas/alankrantas/notes/investigations.md

 ## Who Owns Tibbo Technology Inc.?

-The IoT company, **Tibbo Technology Inc.**, has its headquarter in New Taipei City, Taiwan, and has factories in other locations in Taiwan as well.
+The IoT company, **Tibbo Technology Inc.**, has its headquarter in New Taipei City, Taiwan, and has factories in other locations in Taiwan.

-However many important members of this company and **Tibbo Systems** (a closely related organization) are clearly Russians:
+However, the company (registered as 集博股份有限公司 locally) is controlled by one Dmitry Slepov from St. Petersburg, Managing Director and Co-Founder, who owns ~74% shares of the company.

-- Dmitry Slepov - Managing Director and Co-Founder (from St. Petersburg, who owns ~74% shares of the Taiwanese branch named "集博股份有限公司")
+Tibbo Technology Inc. has a closely related sister company named **Tibbo Systems** ("two main members of the (Tibbo) group"), in which many high-level members are also Russians:

 - Victor Polyakov - CEO
 - Mikhail Kim - CTO
 - Olga Micallef - Commercial Director